mchorse/reads/content/metamorph-changelog.md

 # Metamorph Change Log

+## Metamorph 1.1.9

+This is a small patch update with lots of awesome bug fixes pull requests from asanetargoss and Johni0702!

+* Fixed increasing health when morphing with modifier, and other cases.
+Fixed by **asanetargoss**
+* Fixed small morphs suffocating in ceiling.
+Fixed by **asanetargoss**
+* Fixed player having multiple chicken morphs.
+Fixed by **asanetargoss**
+* Fixed bugs for BetterPortals compatibility.
+Fixed by **Johni0702**
+* Fixed buttons syncrhonization in survival morph menu
+* Fixed survival morph overlay disappearing on vsync/unlimited frame rates

 ## Metamorph 1.1.8

 This is a small patch update which is mostly oriented toward Blockbuster's compatibility, but also has some internal changes and few bug fixes.